balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 <a id="1">[1]</a>
 Shaoming Wang (2004).
-A smooth surface interpolation to 3D triangulations Journal of Computational and Applied Mathematics, Volume 163, Issue 11, February 2004, pp 287–293
+A smooth surface interpolation to 3D triangulations Journal of Computational and Applied Mathematics, Volume 163, Issue 11 (February 2004), pp 287–293

 <a id="2">[2]</a>
 Chang Geng-zhe, Feng Yu-yu (1983).
 Error bound for Bernstein-Bézier triangulation approximation Journal of Computational Mathematics Vol. 1, No. 4 (October 1983), pp. 335-340

+<a id="3">[3]</a>
+S.H.M.
+Roth, P. Diezi, M.H.
+Gross (2000).
+Triangular Bezier clipping
+Proceedings the Eighth Pacific Conference on Computer Graphics and Applications (October 2000)